Successful people ask better questions, and as a result, they get better answers.Anthony Robbins

 You’re looking for an expert SEO company.
 There are hundreds of self-professed experts.
 How do you pick the right company to get more traffic and sales when you don’t want to waste money on something you know little about?

-Everyone claims to be good at SEO when all they do is read some blogs and get back links.
+Everyone claims to be good at SEO when all they do is read some blogs, change title tags, and sprinkle a few keywords into content.
 Dig deeper with the right questions and you discover how much air is in the head of most agencies.

 1) “Will you share with me all that you do?”